Elder-Xeno/live-guide/README.md

 We have plans to implement the following in the future:
 - A 'Follow' feature where users can keep up-to-date with specific users they choose.
 - A chat function for users to connect with one another.
-- A way for the users to save events to their profiles to keep track of upcoming events they're interested, withreminders being sent to the user as the gig/event date approaches
+- A way for the users to save events to their profiles to keep track of upcoming events they're interested, with reminders being sent to the user as the gig/event date approaches

 ## Trello Board
 https://trello.com/b/yE6RCIDt/social-media-live-music-mern-stack